Oral conditions | Medical Council of Canada

 3. construct an effective initial management plan, including

-3. referring for specialized care, if necessary.
+3. referring for specialized care when indicated.